relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 classifier.
 Tests are:

    *  ASL Sign language Gesture recognition
-   *  Classify breast cancer from 9 featurs.
+   *  Classify breast cancer from 9 features.
 96% accuracy
       at 100% recall first pass with no optimization.
 Using 623 training rows.
    *  Predict death or survival of Titanic passengers.